 Recently, I decided it was time to get serious about healing my skin.
 You see, I’ve struggled with acne since I was a teenager.
-It got better and worse, mostly “better” as an adult, but then when my hormones went nuts postpartum last year and we were exposed to mold, it flared worse than it’s been in years.
-Although I finally got it to stop breaking out much and begin healing, I’m still dealing with a lot of redness and some scars and marks that won’t disappear, as well as the last of the spots healing.
+It got better and worse, mostly “better” as an adult, but when my hormones went nuts postpartum last year (so, I balanced my hormones) and then we were exposed to mold, it flared worse than it’s been in years.
+Although I finally got it to stop breaking out much and begin healing, I’m still dealing with a lot of redness, some scars and marks that won’t disappear, and the last of the spots healing.

-What I’ve been doing is helping — oil cleansing and my acne salve — but it’s not enough.
-My skin has been damaged by the long-term breakouts and I needed something stronger to help really heal.
+I’ve been helping — oil cleansing and my acne salve — but it’s not enough.
+The long-term breakouts had damaged my skin, and I needed something stronger to help really heal.
 Hence, the lavender green clay mask.
-This would be good for people with acne, rosacea, or other scarring as well.
+This would also be good for people with acne, rosacea, or other scarring.

 I’ve used bentonite clay as a mask here and there, which is great for general use.
 I always have it around.
-But, it’s not really for healing.
+But it’s not really for healing.
 French green clay, on the other hand, is meant for healing skin specifically.
-It’s rich in several important mineral oxides, magnesium, calcium, potassium, dolomite, silica, manganese, phosporous, silicon, copper, and selenium.
+It’s rich in several important mineral oxides: magnesium, calcium, potassium, dolomite, silica, manganese, phosphorous, silicon, copper, and selenium.
 It also contains decomposed plant matter and volcanic ash.
-The clay absorbs and adsorbs (draws to itself) all of the junk in the skin, and helps to start the healing process.
+The clay absorbs and adsorbs (draws to itself) all of the junk in the skin and helps to start the healing process.
 Some sources even note that it has anti-bacterial properties (and acne can be caused or worsened by bacteria).

-I paired this clay with lavender, which is also known to soothe and promote healing.
-This is a very simple combination to speed the healing process.
-The mask itself is also very easy to prepare, with only three ingredients!
+I paired this clay with lavender, also known to soothe and promote healing.
+This is a very simple combination to speed up the healing process.
+The mask is also very easy to prepare, with only three ingredients!